idleberg/sveltekit-adapter-html-like/README.md

 ## SPA mode

-You can use `sveltekit-adapter-template` to create a single-page app or SPA by specifying a **fallback page**.
+You can use `sveltekit-adapter-html-like` to create a single-page app or SPA by specifying a **fallback page**.

 > In most situations this is not recommended: it harms SEO, tends to slow down perceived performance, and makes your app inaccessible to users if JavaScript fails or is disabled (which happens [more often than you probably think](https://kryogenix.org/code/browser/everyonehasjs.html)).